 If you’re a fantasy fan, I’m sure you’ve drawn elf ears before.
 But it can be harder than it looks!
 So here we’re going to go step by step and draw elf ears easily.
 I’ll also include some elf ear references at the bottom of this article.

-The fantasy world and especially elves have been in my life all the way since childhood, both my parents were fans of the fantasy genre, movies, and books such as Excalibur and Lords of the Rings, The Hobbit, Dungeon and Dragons and others accompanied me while growing up.
-So it came as no surprise that pointed ears were a must in a lot of my drawings.
+The fantasy world and especially elves have been in my life all the way since childhood.
+Both my parents were fans of the fantasy genre, movies, and books such as Excalibur and Lords of the Rings, The Hobbit, Dungeon and Dragons and others accompanied me while growing up.
+So it was no surprise that pointed elf ears were a must in many of my drawings.